 Dr. Elizabeth Pawluk, CBS Director

-Established in 1968, the Clinical Behavioural Sciences Program, offered through the Department of Psychiatry and Behavioural Neurosciences, has grown and changed over the years to meet the needs of our students.
-What started as five basic studies areas grew to include a variety of courses tailored to foster an understanding of mental health models of practice and to provide enhanced psychotherapy training to practitioners in the mental health field.
-Teaching emphasis is on the development of skills and the understanding of mental health models rather than on new credentials.
+The Clinical Behavioural Sciences Program was established in 1968 and since this time has evolved to meet the changing needs of our students.
+Our courses are designed to foster an understanding of mental health models of practice and to provide enhanced psychotherapy training to practitioners in the mental health field.
+The emphasis of the program is to enhance our students’ clinical skills and their understanding of mental health models rather than on new credentials.
 Courses are multidisciplinary, interactive, and learning is based on clinical problems from students’ own settings.
 Students can choose to enroll in the Graduate Diploma Program or may choose to take selected courses.

 Through enrolment in the CBS program, students will learn comprehensive strategies for formulating client problems and choosing treatment interventions, increase their contacts with other professionals, and improve their skills in identifying problems and generating solutions in their personal work settings.